 There’s absolutely no mention of the patient’s medical information in the response.
 Notice how there’s no specific mention of the patient’s medical issue or appointment.

 2. Avoid disclosing the patient’s medical issue

-Instead of inadvertently declaring protected information like a medical diagnoses, avoid the issue entirely.
-Even if the patient reveals their diagnosis, the doctor is in violation of HIPAA if his reply mentions the diagnosis.
+Instead of inadvertently declaring protected information like a medical diagnosis, avoid the issue entirely.
+Even if the patient reveals their diagnosis, the doctor is in violation of HIPAA guidelines if his reply mentions the diagnosis.

 3. Take critical issues offline

 Message the patient personally or ask them to get in touch with you via phone or email.
 In the response itself, you can mention your contact details and even invite them to visit your medical facility.

 If you address the concern by personally getting in touch with the patient, you may persuade them to remove or edit the negative post.